Protect yourself from criminal acts

 Commercial crime insurance policies typically are triggered in one of two ways:

-• Loss discovered – The policy applies to losses found during the time that the policy is in effect, regardless of when the event took place.
+• Loss discovered—The policy applies to losses found during the policy's duration, regardless of when the event took place.

 • Loss sustained – The policy covers losses based on when they happened.